neatdevs/Deem-Admin/README.md

 Deem Admin is a modular based admin system that works with legacy chat system or by UI.
 Due to this Deem only has a select few amount of built in commands, and they are all universal and needed.

-# How to add a plugin to situation-RE
+# How to add a command to Deem admin

 A folder named "Deem_commands" will be created upon execution.
 To create a plugin you will need to create a new file such as .lua.